K-N-A-R-G/Server_tester/README.md

 ### server_client_maker.py

 Contains logic for launching and controlling server and client processes used in benchmarks.
+You can run this module directly, bypassing the main interface, if you only need to populate the database with test results.

 ---